iozsaygi/C1L1/README.md

 Made in 1 week using Unity Engine. </br>
 Some of the major features like items and secrets are currently missing.

 I do not own any of the graphical or audio asset in this project.
-All the rights for those assets belongs to Konami.
+All the rights for those assets belongs to Konami. </br>
+Gameplay video can be found [here](https://www.youtube.com/watch?v=Bt18ZcdWGIA&ab_channel=IsmailOzsaygi).

 ## Controls
 * A/D: Movement